scritcash/scrit-whitepaper/scrit-whitepaper.md

 governance layer.
 Codechain is a system for secure multiparty code reviews which establishes code trust via multi-party reviews recorded unmodifiable hash chains.
 This makes it impossible for a single developer to add changes to the Scrit code base.
-It should be obvious why using Codechain is a good idea for sensitive code like the Scrit client or the Scrit mint, but it is probably less obvious how it could solve the governance problem.
+Using Codechain tends to be a good idea for sensitive code like the Scrit client or the Scrit mint, but it is probably less clear how it could solve the governance problem.
 For the client and the mint the signers of the Scrit Codechain are the trusted Scrit developers.

 To understand how Codechain can solve the governance problem three points are important: